mxs4321/AtYourService/README.md

 Unless otherwise noted, you should run commands from the root directory of the project.

 Every time `package.json` changes, you will need to run `npm i`.
 This command installs all *local* NPM modules defined for the project.
+This also applies to `bower.json`, which handles browser dependencies through [Bower](http://bower.io/).
+For the Bower components, run `bower i`.

-To start the Sails server, you need to run `npm start`.
+To start the Sails server, you need to run `sails lift`.
 This command points to a script defined in `package.json` that runs the server.
+When the sails server is running, you can view the app at `http://localhost:1337`.
+(I don't have PM2 working with sails yet, so don't worry about it)

+When you load the Angular app in your browser, it should connect with Sails server.
+You will see message in your browser console similar to `Now connected to Sails`.
+This connection will automatically reload your app when files are changed.

+Other tasks are run when different files are changed:
+ - When JS files are updated, **[JS Hint](http://jshint.com/)** is run.
+ JS Hint checks the quality of your code and catches common mistakes.
+ These rules will be enforced on all code pushed to production, so is important to fix any errors/warnings given by JS Hint.
+ - *(In progress)* When CSS/SCSS files are changed they will be recompiled and loaded into the browser (no refresh needed).